gevanisko/SwarmBot/README.md

 This was the first PCB I designed, making it an important learning project in schematic design, PCB layout, power regulation, high-speed memory routing, camera interfacing, and embedded hardware integration.

-I know the layout is fair from perfect and I may come back and fix some issues in future versions
+I know the layout is far from perfect and I may come back and fix some issues in future versions.

 ## Overview